-Understanding the Chemistry of the InstaPURE Process
+Understanding the Chemistry of the InstaPURE Process™

 - Peracetic acid is also known as peroxyacetic acid or PAA.

-- Use sites include agricultural premises, food establishments, medical facilities, and homes.
+- Use sites of PAA include agricultural premises, food establishments, medical facilities, and homes.
 It is also registered for use in dairy and cheese processing plants, food processing equipment, and pasteurizers in breweries, wineries, and beverage plants.

-- Peracetic acid is also used as a chemical disinfectant in healthcare, a sanitizer in the food industry, a purifier in water treatments, and dialysis equipment, and of course in vapor form by Pure Maintenance.
+- Peracetic acid is also used as a chemical disinfectant in healthcare, a sanitizer in the food industry, a purifier in water treatments, and dialysis equipment, and, of course, in vapor form by Pure Maintenance.

 - Peracetic acid is 1 of only 7 antimicrobials listed by the EPA as a “safer choice chemical”, alongside such others as sodium bisulfate, citric acid, and H2O2.

 Understanding the Science